-Potassium bromide, sometimes abbreviated as KBr, is one of the traditional anticonvulsant medications used to treat canine and feline epilepsy.
-It is frequently used together with Phenobarbital but may be used by itself to control seizure activity as well.
+Potassium bromide, sometimes abbreviated as KBr, is one of the traditional anticonvulsant medications used to treat canine epilepsy.
+It can be used by itself to control seizures, but if needed, it can be combined with other anticonvulsants like zonisamide, levetiracetam, or phenobarbital to attain the desired effect.

 Once your pet is started on potassium bromide, you should not suddenly stop giving the medication unless advised by your veterinarian.
 If potassium bromide can or should be discontinued, it is best to slowly taper the dosage.

-The diet of a dog or cat receiving potassium bromide should not be altered without speaking first with your veterinarian.
+The diet of a dog receiving potassium bromide should not be altered without speaking first with your veterinarian.
 Altering the diet can affect the metabolism of potassium bromide and make dosing difficult.

-As with any medication, potassium bromide does have the potential to cause side effects in both dogs and cats.
+As with any medication, potassium bromide does have the potential to cause side effects in dogs.

 - Increased appetite